 \section{Introduction}

-The IRL problem addresses an inverse problem that a set of expert demonstrations determines a reward function over a Markov decision process (MDP) if the model dynamics are known~\cite{russell1998learning,ng2000algorithms}.
-The recovered reward function provides a~\emph{succinct, robust, and transferable} definition of the learning task and completely determines the optimal policy.
-However, the IRL problem is ill-posed that the policy may be optimal for many reward functions and expert demonstrations may be optimal for many policies.
-For example, all policies are optimal for a constant reward function.
-In a real-world scenario, experts always act sub-optimally or inconsistently, which is another challenge.
+The IRL problem addresses an inverse problem: a set of expert demonstrations determines a reward function over a Markov decision process (MDP) if the model dynamics are known~\cite{russell1998learning,ng2000algorithms}.
+The recovered reward function provides a~\emph{succinct, robust, and transferable} definition of the learning task and ultimately determines the optimal policy.
+However, the IRL problem is ill-posed that the policy may be optimal for many reward functions, and expert demonstrations may be optimal for many policies.
+For example, all procedures are optimal for a constant reward function.
+Experts always act sub-optimally or inconsistently in a real-world scenario, which is another challenge.

 To overcome these limitations, two classes of probabilistic approaches for the IRL problem are proposed, i.e., Bayesian inverse reinforcement learning (BIRL)~\cite{ramachandran2007bayesian} based on Bayesians' maximum a posteriori (MAP) estimation and maximum entropy IRL (MaxEnt)~\cite{ziebart2008maximum,ziebart2010modeling} based on frequentists' maximum likelihood (MLE) estimation.
-BIRL solves for the distribution of reward functions without an assumption that experts behave optimally, and encode the external \emph{a priori} information in a choice of a prior distribution.
-However, BIRL also suffers from the practical limitation that a large number of algorithmic iterations is required for the procedure of Markov chain Monte Carlo (MCMC) in a sampling of posterior over reward functions.
-Advanced techniques, for example Kernel technique~\cite{michini2012improving} and gradient method~\cite{choi2011map}, are proposed to improve the efficiency and tractability of this situation.
+BIRL solves for the distribution of reward functions without an assumption that experts behave optimally and encodes the external \emph{a priori} information in a choice of a prior distribution.
+However, BIRL also suffers from the practical limitation that many algorithmic iterations are required for the Markov chain Monte Carlo (MCMC) procedure in a sampling of posterior over reward functions.
+Advanced techniques, for example, Kernel technique~\cite{michini2012improving} and gradient method~\cite{choi2011map}, are proposed to improve the efficiency and tractability of this situation.